PrincetonUniversity/SPECFEMPP/docs/api/domain/element/elements.rst

     - |isotropic|_: An isotropic element.

-  - Boundary conditions:
+* ``boundary_conditions``:

+  The boundary conditions to be applied to the element.
+The boundary conditions modify the contribution of element's force vector to the global force vector.

 .. note::
     An element on the boundary is not Boundary conditions are not specified, the element will be assumed to have neumann boundary condition.

   - |dirichlet|_: A Dirichlet boundary condition.
   - |stacey|_: A Stacey boundary condition.
+  - |none|_ (default): No boundary condition.
+  - |composite|_: A composite boundary condition.

 .. warning::